UWRealityLab/vrcapstone19sp-team2/docs/README.md

   - Will work on improving the textures and the interactability of the items in the main scene.
 For instance, currently, the shutter control buttons are "floating" in mid air, which does not look very good.
   - Improve the interactions for the existing items.
 For example, so knobs cannot be turned easily
   - Think about how to end the game: after the glass breaks, how does the player get out?
+- Yifan Xu
+  - Will Continue working on the gun to allow the users to load the gun themselves so they will be able to shoot
+    - Hide the magazine somewhere and so the user needs to find and assemble the gun
+    - Create a linear movement or animation to assemble and load the gun
+    - Add an audio source for loading the gun
 - Qian Yan
   - Think more about the gameplay - how to better embed the hints in the scene to make the player observe/listen and think to get the answer.
   - Investigate into the possibility to migrate our game to use Quest.